royhansen99/arena-pool-cpp/README.md

   Slower than `push()`, since it will check for empty slots.
 - `T* fill_new(...args)` // Same as `push_new()`, but will attempt to fill empty
   slots first.
 - `void pop()` // Remove item at the end of array.
+Will also call destruct if
+  non-trivial T.
 - `void erase(pos)` // Remove item at specific position.
 If in the middle or
   beginning, there will be an empty slot at that position, since it does not
   automatically cover holes by moving items forward.
+Will also call destruct if
+  non-trivial T.
 - `void erase_ptr(ptr)` // Same as `erase()`, but you provide a pointer to an
   item instead of a position.
 - `void reset()` // Clear/empty all items.
+Will also call destruct on all items
+  if non-trivial T.
 - `void compact()` // Get rid of all empty slots from beginning/middle by
   moving items forward.
 - `bool resize(size)` // Change the allocated size of the array.
 Will automatically